MU-109/pixelball-desktop-pet/README.md

     stats.json              Keyboard/mouse stats
     pet_body_data.json      Weight records

-AI Chat Configuration
+## AI Chat Configuration

 1. Right-click the pet -> AI Settings -> Configure API
-2. Enter DeepSeek API URL and API Key (or any OpenAI-compatible service)
+2. Enter DeepSeek API URL and API Key (or any OpenAI-compatible service)(Because the author is a student, only the API capabilities of DeepSeek have been verified so far...)
 3. The API Key is encrypted and stored using AES-128

 Get a DeepSeek API Key: platform.deepseek.com

-Custom Expressions
+## Custom Expressions

 Right-click the pet -> Switch Expression -> Manage Expressions -> Open the 16x16 pixel canvas editor, draw and save.
 Also supports importing/exporting .petpack skin packs.

-Writing Plugins
+## Writing Plugins

 Create a .py file in the plugins directory, inheriting from PetPlugin: